 This can range from the simple (turning on and off prebuilt weather-related campaigns) to the very complex (conditional near real-time updating of creative for 40,000 retail locations over Google, Bing, Facebook, retargeting, video, and display).

 5. Educate your team to add value

-Weather based marketing is a tactic that can bring amazing results but often it ends up being a script that runs instead of a broader opportunity to engage with your customers and add value to their lives.
+Weather-based marketing is a tactic that can bring amazing results but often it ends up being a script that runs instead of a broader opportunity to engage with your customers and add value to their lives.
 Severe weather events are now often impacting 100 million people at a time.
-They are stressful, sudden, and often we are badly prepared for them as we saw from the power outages in Texas this year.
+They are stressful and sudden, and often we are badly prepared for them as we saw from the power outages in Texas this year.
 How can your brand join the conversation and add value and not just extract it?
-The more you can move beyond the tactics of weather execution to the context of weather based awareness.
-Your customers will see your messaging as a welcome addition to their lives vs a fleeting sale.
+The more you can move beyond the tactics of weather execution to the context of weather-based awareness.
+Your customers will see your message as a welcome addition to their lives vs a fleeting sale.